What is Arts Management?

 ## Defining Arts Management

 Arts Management, conventionally defined, includes a wide array of professional activities that lead, coordinate, and support the business aspects of arts and cultural organizations, primarily in the nonprofit and public sectors.
-Arts Management constructs and connects "art works" with the people, money, and stuff required to thrive in an "arts world."
+Arts Management constructs and connects "art works" with the people, stuff, and money required to thrive in an "arts world."

 While the definitions tend to emphasize business practice, Arts Management also integrates the skills and abilities of community building, civic practice, creative teams, and public policy, suggesting a more capacious definition is required.
 This site defines the term this way:

-> _Arts Management_ is the practice of aggregating and animating people, money, and stuff toward expressive ends.
+> _Arts Management_ is the practice of aggregating and animating people, stuff, and money toward expressive ends.

 Here's a breakdown of that definition: